Estimate Time5 min

 Social Security: You are guaranteed Social Security spousal and survivor benefits, which also apply if you get divorced after at least 10 years of marriage.

 Health care and insurance: Legal spouses may be covered by their spouse's employer's health plan and other health benefits.
 Additionally, even if open enrollment has ended, a recent marriage is a qualifying life event that generally allows for a special enrollment period.
-The expenses of an employee, their spouse, or the spouse's children are eligible for reimbursement from a health savings account (HSA) or flexible spending account (FSA) tax-free, provided the money is used to pay for qualified medical expenses.
+The expenses of an employee, their spouse, and in many cases, the spouse's children, are eligible for reimbursement from a health savings account (HSA) or flexible spending account (FSA) tax-free, provided the money is used to pay for qualified medical expenses.
 There are also dependent-care FSAs that can be used toward many types of care for both child and adult dependents.

-Fidelity estimates that a woman retiring at 65 will need about $165,000 for future health care costs, while men need about $150,000 (neither amount includes the cost of long-term care).2 And because of a high likelihood of longevity, women are also more likely to need full-time care (like a nursing home or assisted living), which can be in the 6 figures yearly.
+This estimate does not include the cost of long-term care.
+And because of a high likelihood of longevity, women are also more likely to need full-time care (like a nursing home or assisted living), which can be in the 6 figures yearly.
 So women who are planning together should plan for those extra costs.

 Retirement: Retirement savings accounts like 401(k) plans require the spouse to be the beneficiary unless they give written consent to designate someone else.
 Also, the retirement plan account can be split using a qualified domestic relations order (QDRO) in the case of divorce.

-Retirement plan rollovers: An inheriting spouse can roll over inherited assets to their own IRA and defer required minimum distributions until they are 73 years old.
-Generally, under the SECURE Act, a nonspouse inheriting an IRA must withdraw the entire balance within 10 years of the IRA owner's death.
+Retirement plan rollovers: An inheriting spouse can roll over inherited retirement plan assets to their own IRA and defer required minimum distributions until they are 73 years old.
+Generally, under the SECURE Act, a non-spouse inheriting an IRA must withdraw the entire balance within 10 years of the IRA owner's death.

 Military benefits: LGBTQ+ spouses of military members may be some of the greatest financial beneficiaries of marriage equality, because a legal spouse is eligible for a wide range of military benefits, from pension survivor benefits to health care to housing.

-Gift tax: Gifts to nonspouses in excess of the annual gift-tax exclusion eat into the giver's lifetime federal gift and estate tax exclusion (in fact, retitling assets in joint names can be considered a gift for these purposes).
-Married couples, on the other hand, can make unlimited gifts to each other.
-Legally married spouses may also take advantage of "gift splitting," which allows a married couple to split the total value of a gift to a third party and have it treated as though each spouse contributed one-half of the amount to the recipient.
+Gift tax: Gifts to non-spouses in excess of the annual gift tax exclusion eat into the giver's lifetime federal gift and estate tax exemption (in fact, retitling assets in joint names can be considered a gift for these purposes).
+Married couples, on the other hand, can make unlimited gifts to each other if they are US citizens.
+Legally married spouses who are US citizens or residents may also take advantage of "gift splitting," which allows a married couple to split the total value of a gift to a third party and have it treated as though each spouse contributed one-half of the amount to the recipient.

 Estate tax: A married person can leave an unlimited amount to a legally recognized US citizen spouse at death without triggering federal estate taxes.
-Assets passing to anyone other than a spouse can trigger an estate tax if the value of the assets exceeds the federal estate tax exclusion amount.
-Additionally, the tax liability can be even higher in states that have separate state gift, estate, or inheritance tax.
-A surviving spouse may also be able to take advantage of portability—the ability to make use of a deceased spouse's remaining unused exemption.
-Portability of state estate tax exemptions is not available except in Hawaii and Maryland.
+Assets passing to individuals other than a spouse can trigger an estate tax if the value of the assets exceeds the federal estate tax exemption amount.
+Additionally, the tax liability can be even higher in states that have a separate state gift, estate, or inheritance tax.
+A surviving spouse may also be able to take advantage of portability—the ability to make use of a deceased spouse's remaining unused federal exemption.
+Portability of state estate tax exemptions is not available in most states.

 Start a conversation